GuilhermeBigaiski/Estatisticas_Pelada/README.md

 ##  Notes

-This project was designed to allow non-technical users to register financial data without direct interaction with databases or spreadsheets.
+This project was designed to allow non-technical users to register statistical data without direct interaction with databases or spreadsheets.